-- Sunrise Wind may conduct anticipates additional avian surveys to be conducted onshore, including nesting bird surveys along the landing location on Long Island, pending consultation with state and federal wildlife agencies and applicable permit requirements. - Sunrise Wind will conduct a pre-construction bat survey for the onshore areas of the Project, if appropriate, pending consultation with state and federal wildlife agencies and applicable permit requirements. - Sunrise Wind https://maisrates.org/hat-12 and https - Marine birds (petrels and shearwaters, loons and grebes, gannets, cormorants, sea ducks, skuas and jaegers, kittiwakes and gulls, terns and skimmers, and alcids)
+- Sunrise Wind may conduct additional avian surveys to be conducted onshore, including nesting bird surveys along the landing location on Long Island, pending consultation with state and federal wildlife agencies and applicable permit requirements. - Sunrise Wind will conduct a pre-construction bat survey for the onshore areas of the Project, if appropriate, pending consultation with state and federal wildlife agencies and applicable permit requirements. - Sunrise Wind has completed a pre-construction avian and bat risk assessment to assess construction and operation impacts.
+Baseline data for the assessment included, but was not limited to, data sources described in Section 5.1.1 and 5.1.2.
+The avian and bat risk assessment covers:

+Marine birds (petrels and shearwaters, loons and grebes, gannets, cormorants, sea ducks, skuas and jaegers, kittiwakes and gulls, terns and skimmers, and alcids)

-- Coastal birds (shorebirds, waterfowl [geese, bay ducks, dabblers], and wading birds) - Land birds (raptors and passerines, woodpeckers and game birds) - Cave-dwelling bats (Myotis, Perimyotis, and Eptesicus species) - Migratory tree-roosting bats (Lasiurus and Lasionycteris species) - Sunrise Wind is developing a post-construction monitoring plan for the Project (described further in Section 5.4.1) which will identify data gaps unique to the region and Project area that will be addressed through monitoring.
-Migratory shorebirds, wading birds, raptors, songbirds, coastal waterbirds, and marine birds (marine birds include loons, seaducks, tube nosed species, gannets and allies, gulls and allies, terns, and auks); and - Species with greater Federal protection, including Bald Eagle (Haliaeetus leucocephalus), Golden Eagle (Aquila chrysaetos), Roseate Tern (Sterna dougallii), Piping Plover (Charadrius melodus), and Red Knot (Calidris canutus).
+- Coastal birds (shorebirds, waterfowl [geese, bay ducks, dabblers], and wading birds) - o Land birds (raptors and passerines, woodpeckers and game birds) - Cave-dwelling bats (Myotis, Perimyotis, and Eptesicus species) - o Migratory tree-roosting bats (Lasiurus and Lasionycteris species) - Sunrise Wind is developing a post-construction monitoring plan for the Project (described further in Section 5.4.1) which will identify data gaps unique to the region and Project area that will be addressed through monitoring.